Aakriti-Dhungel/tourism-in-nepal/README.md

-# My Tourism Project

-Check out the live website: [Tourism in Nepal](https://tourism-in-nepal.vercel.app/)

-3. Save Changes:

-    After adding the link, scroll down and click on the Commit changes button to save your changes.

-Example README.md File:

 # Tourism in Nepal

 Welcome to the Tourism in Nepal project.
 This is a web application that showcases the beauty and culture of Nepal.